€57,48 €47,50 hors TVA

 Informations générales

-This test analyses for two associated mutations (designated ‘b’) that cause Type B blood.
+This DNA test analyses for two associated mutations (designated ‘b’) that cause type B blood.

 Caractéristiques cliniques